Accounts receivable turnover ratio formula and example

 When the ratio isn't useful:

-- Cash-heavy businesses: Grocery stores and retail shops with mostly cash transactions
+- cash-heavy businesses: Grocery stores and retail shops generate most revenue through cash transactions, making AR turnover less relevant

-- Seasonal operations: Businesses with dramatic sales fluctuations throughout the year
+- seasonal operations: Businesses with dramatic sales fluctuations see distorted ratios during peak and off-peak periods

-- No customer-level insights: Can't identify which specific customers cause problems
+- lacks customer-level detail: The ratio can't identify which specific customers pay slowly

-- Ignores collection costs: Doesn't account for time and resources spent chasing payments
+- excludes collection costs: The metric doesn't account for time and resources spent chasing payments

-- Incomplete picture: Should be used alongside other financial metrics for full assessment
+- provides incomplete picture: Use this ratio alongside other financial metrics for a full assessment

 Track your accounts receivable turnover ratio for better cash flow